Kurdistan Workers' Party insurgency: 2007

 In May 2007, there was a bombing in Ankara that killed 6 and injured 121 people.
 The Turkish government alleged the PKK was responsible for the bombing.
 On 4 June, a PKK suicide bombing in Tunceli killed seven soldiers and wounded six at a military base.
 Tensions across the Iraqi border also started playing up as Turkish forces entered Iraq several times in pursuit of PKK fighting and In June, as 4 soldiers were killed by landmines, large areas of Iraqi Kurdistan were shelled which damaged 9 villages and forced residents to flee.
 On 7 October 2007, 40–50 PKK fighters ambushed an 18-man Turkish commando unit in the Gabar mountains, killing 15 commandos and injuring three, which made it the deadliest PKK attack since the 1990s.
 In response a law was passed allowing the Turkish military to take action inside Iraqi territory.
-Then on 21 October 2007, 150–200 militants attacked an outpost, in Dağlıca, Yüksekova, manned by a 50 man infantry unit.
+Then on 21 October 2007, 150–200 militants attacked an outpost, in Dağlıca, Yüksekova, manned by a 50-man infantry unit.
 The outpost was almost overrun and the PKK killed 12, wounded 17 and captured 6 Turkish soldiers which were released later.
 They then withdrew into Iraqi Kurdistan.
 The Turkish military killed 32 PKK fighters in hot pursuit operations, after the attack, however this was denied by the PKK.
-The Turkish military responded by bombing PKK bases on 24 October and started preparing for a major cross-border military operation.
+The Turkish military responded by bombing PKK bases on 24 October, which resulted in many camps and caves being destroyed, along with 200 PKK insurgents dying in the process. and started preparing for a major cross-border military operation.

 2008

 This major cross-border offensive, dubbed Operation Sun, started on 21 February 2008 and was preceded by an aerial offensive against PKK camps in northern Iraq, which began on 16 December 2007.
 Between 3,000 and 10,000 Turkish forces took part in the offensive.
-According to the Turkish military around 230 PKK fighters were killed in the ground offensive, while 27 Turkish forces were killed.
-According to the PKK, over 125 Turkish forces were killed, while PKK casualties were in the tens.
+Around 230 PKK fighters were killed in the ground offensive, while 27 Turkish forces were killed.
+According to the PKK however, this was completely false and that over 125 Turkish forces were killed, while PKK casualties were in the tens.
 Smaller scale Turkish operations against PKK bases in Iraqi Kurdistan continued afterwards.
 On 27 July 2008, Turkey blamed the PKK for an Istanbul double-bombing which killed 17 and injured 154 people.
 The PKK denied any involvement.
-On 4 October, the most violent clashes since the October 2007 clashes in Hakkari erupted as the PKK attacked the Aktutun border post in Şemdinli in the Hakkâri Province, at night.
-15 Turkish soldiers were killed and 20 were injured, meanwhile 23 PKK fighters were said to be killed during the fighting.
+On 4 October, the most violent clashes since the October 2007 clashes in Hakkari erupted as the PKK attacked the 2008 Aktütün attack post in Şemdinli in the Hakkâri Province, at night.
+17 Turkish soldiers were killed and 20 were injured, meanwhile 123 PKK fighters were killed during the fighting.
 On 10 November, the Iranian Kurdish insurgent group PJAK declared it would be halting operations inside Iran to start fighting the Turkish military.